 Since reading Advanced Excel Essentials I have also taken Jordan’s Excel Dashboard Pro video course.
-This course follows similar principles, so I feel that I am now reasonably familiar with Jordan’s approach.
+This course follows similar principles, so I feel that I am familiar with Jordan’s approach.

 The project was to create a tool for handling the calculation of both short and long term incentive plans for senior management.
 The tool had to track which cost centers, divisions and companies were used for the calculation of each employee’s incentive plan.
 There are approximately 60-70 different schemes each year, which also change from year to year.
 The shortest scheme is annual whilst the longest is a 5 year period.

 Initially, I struggled with the Worksheet and Table naming conventions recommended in the book.
 I knew about sheet code names, but I rarely used them.
 I had always been too lazy.
 Once I got used to this approach it became logical.

 In apply the approach I stumbled across one significant issue.
 I use a lot of workbooks which are best used in manual calculation mode.
 The method shown in the book relies upon automatic calculation being active, otherwise some very strange things start happening.
 To make sure the model I built worked correctly with automatic and manual calculation, I introduced calculation points within the code to ensure it still functioned correctly when in either calculation mode.

 In recent years I have started to use the ActiveX form controls.
 The book focused on using the standard Form Controls, and now, I am thinking that the extra control/formatting options with ActiveX are not worth the hassle.